zh54321/hashcat_rule_gen/README.md

 c $!
 c $! sa@
 ```

+It is possible to leave files empty (for example to not prepend special characters).

 ### Usage
 Place the files in the same folder as the script and run it.